All Dog FriendlyAll Dog Friendly

 The unwritten rules of a dog-friendly patio

-By Kelsey, who walks Minneapolis for the pack
+By Holly & Bella, who walk the map for the pack

 Every patio that goes “no dogs” used to be dog-friendly.
 Ask the manager why, and it’s never a policy person in an office — it’s one afternoon, one dog, one incident that tipped it.
 Which means the difference between a city full of yes and a city full of no is us, collectively, being easy to say yes to.